melikaafrakhteh/learning/Coroutine.md

     }
 }
 ```

+> Note that all coroutines must run in a scope.
+A CoroutineScope manages one or more related coroutines.

+> Since this coroutine is started with viewModelScope, it is executed in the scope of the ViewModel.
+If the ViewModel is destroyed because the user is navigating away from the screen, viewModelScope is automatically cancelled, and all running coroutines are canceled as well

 > [!NOTE]
 > When you don't pass a Dispatcher to launch, any coroutines launched from viewModelScope run in the `main thread`.